 Yes, you can make your own pom poms but just because you can, doesn’t mean you have to make all the things!

-These pom poms are full and fluffy with a little loop at the bottom to attach it to the hat which is perfect for removing it for washing.
+These pom poms are full and fluffy with a little loop at the bottom to attach them to the hat which is perfect for removing it for washing.

 There are also pom poms that have an easy button attachment but I have not tried them yet.
 Having a fluffy faux fur pom pom really takes your hats up to the next level.